oncogenetics/LocusExplorer/README.md

   biocLite(setdiff(bioc, rownames(installed.packages())))
 } else { print("All required Bioconductor packages installed")}
 ```
+- In cases when user do not have admin rights, pop up window will prompt to set a personal library location for packages installation of packages, please click yes.
+- If using R GUI then user might get prompted to choose CRAN mirror to use for package downloads, please choose the city nearer to your location.
+- If prompted to "Update packages all/some/none [a/s/n]", type "n" and hit Enter.

 ### Launching the Locus Explorer Application
-To start Locus Explorer, open R, copy the following code into the console and hit Return:
+To start Locus Explorer, open R (RStudio recommended), copy the following code into the console and hit Return:
 ```R
 library(shiny)
 runGitHub("LocusExplorer", "oncogenetics")
 ```

-Locus Explorer runs through a web browser and uses an intuitive interface that does not require high level computational skills to operate
+Locus Explorer runs through a web browser and uses an intuitive interface that does not require high level computational skills to operate.

 #### Troubleshooting
 If you see the following error: